Coderbiswajit24/MavenToysAnalytics/README.md

 # MavenToysAnalytics
 Data-driven analysis of Maven Toys &amp; Games to boost sales, profitability, and inventory using Pandas.
 Uncovers trends in performance, demand, and efficiency with actionable insights.    #DataAnalysis #BusinessIntelligence #RetailAnalytics #InventoryManagement #Python #Pandas #SalesForecasting #ProfitOptimization

+# About Maven Comapny :
+Maven Toys & Games is a creative and innovative toy company dedicated to inspiring imagination and delivering joy to children and families.
+Known for going beyond traditional play, the company designs toys that entertain while fostering creativity.
+As a prominent player in the toy industry, Maven Toys operates a chain of stores, offering a diverse range of products across various categories.
+With a focus on expansion and data-driven decision-making, the company aims to create memorable experiences and continue growing its presence in the market.

 # Project Content :

  # 1. 🔍 Project Overview :